 We think that getting “that job” or being featured in “that media outlet” or losing “those 30 pounds” will transform us into the person we want to become.
 We fall victim to a fixed mindset and think that we are defined by the result.

-The graphic below shows the layers of behavior change.
 Sustainable and long–lasting change starts with building a better identity, not by focusing on results like your performance or your appearance.

 Here's the truth: it's your daily actions that will change what you believe about yourself and the person you become.
 It's about setting a schedule, showing up, and sticking to it.
 It's about focusing on building the right identity rather than worrying about getting the right result.